The film opens in Tara, a cotton plantation owned by the proud Gerald O'Hara (Thomas Mitchell

 The women continue on their journey to Tara alone, traveling mostly by night to avoid enemy Federal troops.
 When Melanie can no longer lactate for the baby, they resolve to milk a stray cow for sustenance.
 They pass the Wilkes' plantation which has befallen the same fate as many others, having burned to the ground.
 Melanie tries to stand but collapses upon seeing the scorched crosses marking the graves of her entire family.
 Under moonlight and just as their horse dies of exhaustion, they arrive at Tara to find it still standing but derelict, having been used as headquarters for Northern troops.
 The fields are untended and the grounds have been pillaged but Scarlett finds that her father, sisters, and two of their servants, Mammy and Pork (Oscar Polk

 ), remain, the rest of the servants/slaves having either run away or forced into the Union army.
 Scarlett discovers that her mother recently passed away from typhoid fever, leaving her already disturbed father practically insane.
 With barely any food, no livestock to speak of, and no money, Scarlett wanders into the fields to clear her head.
-She pulls a fresh carrot out of the ground to bite into it, only to throw up immediately afterwards.
+She pulls a dried up carrot out of the ground to bite into it, only to throw up immediately afterwards.
 Resolving not to give up, she stands defiantly, saying, "As God is my witness, I'll never be hungry again!"

 Months pass and the war enters its final stages.
 General Sherman marches his Northern armies through Georgia in his so-called 'March to the Sea', leaving destruction in his path.
 Scarlett and her sisters have been forced to make the best of things, performing manual labor themselves to keep Tara running and in repair.
 Melanie remains weakened from childbirth and is reduced to staying in bed for the most part.
 At the moment when Scarlett is scolding her for getting out of bed again, wishing to help, a renegade Union soldier (Paul Hurst